plast-lab/doop/documentation.md

 The main tasks available are the following:

-* classes - Assembles the Java and Groovy classes.
+* *classes* - Assembles the Java and Groovy classes.
-* jar - Assembles a jar archive containing the classes.
+* *jar* - Assembles a jar archive containing the classes.
-* distTar - Bundles the project as a tar archive.
-The file is the distribution artifact of the JDoop CLI, as it contains JDoop as a self-contained, standalone Java application with libs and automatically-generated OS specific scripts.
+* *distTar* - Bundles the project as a tar archive.
+The file is the distribution artifact of the JDoop CLI and the REST Client, as it contains JDoop as a self-contained, standalone Java application with libs and automatically-generated OS specific scripts.
 This task should be used for generating the JDoop distro to publish to a web site.
-* distZip - As above, but generates a zip archive.
+* *distZip* - As above, but generates a zip archive.
-* installApp - Installs JDoop CLI in the build/install directory (identical to producing distTar or distZip and unpacking the contents to the directory).
+* *installApp* - Installs JDoop CLI and REST Client in the build/install directory (identical to producing distTar or distZip and unpacking the contents to the build/install directory).
-* run - Runs the JDoop CLI directly (without installing it).
+* *run* - Runs the JDoop CLI directly (without installing it).
+* *runClient* - Runs the JDoop REST Client directly (without installing it).
-* war - Generates a war archive (the standard Java Web application format) with all the compiled classes, the webapp content and the libraries.
+* *war* - Generates a war archive (the standard Java Web application format) with all the compiled classes, the webapp content and the libraries.
 This file is a self-contained archive that can be deployed to any Java Application Server (such as Tomcat, Jetty, JBoss, etc) for running either the JDoop WebUI or the JDoop REST API.
-* jettyRun - Starts the embedded Jetty Server and deploys the project's files as and where they are (starting the WebUI and the REST API directly).
+* *jettyRun* - Starts the embedded Jetty Server and deploys the project's files automatically.
+This task is used for starting the WebUI and the REST API directly (without deployment to a web container).
-* clean - Deletes the build directory (generated by Gradle for storing the build tasks' output).
+* *clean* - Deletes the build directory (generated by Gradle for storing the build tasks' output).
-* javadoc - Generates Javadoc API documentation for the Java source code.
+* *javadoc* - Generates Javadoc API documentation for the Java source code.
-* groovydoc - Generates Groovydoc API documentation for the Groovy source code.
+* *groovydoc* - Generates Groovydoc API documentation for the Groovy source code.
-* createProperties - Custom task for creating the default doop properties file.
+* *createProperties* - Creates the default doop properties file.

-<h3 id="building.script">The Gradle build script</h3>
+### The Gradle build script {#building.script}
 The Gradle build script (build.gradle) contains the settings and code required to execute the build tasks.
 The script uses Gradle's Groovy-based DSL to: